What is Optimizer Studio¶

 For more details about how to configure and run Optimizer Studio with the different stages, see the next section in documentation.

-The Optimizer Studio and the EMS ecosystem consists of multiple components:
+The Optimizer Studio and the Conductor ecosystem consists of multiple components:

 - Optimizer-Studio - The CLI tool that orchestrates the experiment, runs the Optimizer Studio Service, and reports back the status to the console.

-- [coming soon] Optimizer-ctl - A CLI tool which sets up the environment, asynchronously communicates with Optimizer-Studio and the Optimizer Studio Service - Conceptually similar to Docker client or kubectl in Kubernetes.
+- Optimizer-ctl - A CLI tool which sets up the environment, asynchronously communicates with Optimizer-Studio and the Optimizer Studio Service - Conceptually similar to Docker client or kubectl in Kubernetes.

-- Optimizer Studio Service - The core component that includes the algorithm engine and the reporting to the EMS.
+- Optimizer Studio Service - The core component that includes the algorithm engine and the reporting to Conductor.

-- EMS - Experiment Management system - SaaS or on-premise set of services to manage, monitor and store experiments via a web UI.
+- Conductor - Experiment Management system - SaaS or on-premise set of services to manage, monitor and store experiments via a web UI.

-The EMS system is provided as a SaaS service for community (free!), base and pro plan users.
+The Conductor management system is provided as a SaaS service for community (free!), base and pro plan users.

-For Enterprise customers, EMS can be installed on-premise with optimizer-studio package.
+For Enterprise customers, Conductor can be installed on-premise along side optimizer-studio package.

 Find out more about our plans here